artur-romao/SO-miniprojects/README.md

+# SO-miniprojects

-# This repository contains the resolution for the Simulação e Otimização Mini-Project assignments
+This repository contains the resolution for the Simulação e Otimização Mini-Project assignments